 All adults working with or on behalf of children have a responsibility to safeguard children.
-There are, however, key people within schools and the LA who have specific responsibilities under Safeguarding procedures.
+There are, however, key people within our schools and the LA who have specific responsibilities under Safeguarding procedures.

-At (name of school) the Designated Safeguarding Lead's role is: -
+The Designated Safeguarding Lead's role is:

-- to be the first point of contact where staff have any concern or query relating to Safeguarding procedures; - to make referrals, where appropriate, to Social Services - to provide support to pupils and staff when concerns are expressed or referrals made - to liaise with parents as appropriate - to attend Child Protection case conferences as required or designate another, appropriate member of staff - to ensure records are kept up to date and stored securely - to ensure all staff know the correct procedures to follow in relation to Safeguarding procedures
+- To be the first point of contact where staff have any concern or query relating to Safeguarding procedures; - To make referrals, where appropriate, to Social Services - To provide support to pupils and staff when concerns are expressed or referrals made - To liaise with parents as appropriate - To attend Child Protection case conferences as required or designate another, appropriate member of staff - To ensure records are kept up to date and stored securely - To ensure all staff know the correct procedures to follow in relation to Safeguarding procedures

-There is also a named Governor responsible for Child Protection.
-The named Governor is not given details relating to specific Child Protection situations but is responsible for ensuring the school: -
+There is also a named Governor in each school's Local Governing Board (LGB) responsible for Child Protection.
+The named Governor is not given details relating to specific Child Protection situations but is responsible for ensuring the school:

-- is following the LA Child Protection procedures; - has an up to date policy; - is the contact point for other Governors. - has ensured all governors have completed appropriate safeguarding training and checks
+- Is following the LA Child Protection procedures; - Has an up to date policy; - Is the contact point for other Governors. - Has ensured all governors have completed appropriate safeguarding training and checks

-(Name of school) recognises the need to attend Child Protection Case Conferences or to send a written report if attendance is not possible.
+The Beam Trust recognises the need to attend Child Protection Case Conferences or to send a written report if attendance is not possible.
 The appropriate member(s) of staff would attend.
 If this is not the Designated Safeguarding Lead an update on the outcome would be given to the DSL on return to school.